 Church leaders have welcomed the policy change.

-The Roman Catholic Bishop of Durham, Cardinal Vincent Nichols, said:
+The Roman Catholic Archbishop of Westminster, Cardinal Vincent Nichols, said:

 “The devastating conflict in and around Syria has affected people of many different nationalities.
 That is why the Catholic community has been calling for our resettlement programme to be made accessible to the most vulnerable refugees whatever their background.
 Resettlement opportunities for those who have particular needs that cannot be met in the region are a vital complement to the international community’s wider humanitarian response.”